Turbulent disruption of density staircases in stratified shear flows: Nonlinear dynamics

-All in all, the unstable parameters region \cpc{should be thought of as being} divided into three subregions: a low $\text{Ri}_{b}$ region (corresponding to $\text{Ri}_{b} \ll 1$) where the dynamics is mostly shear-driven and where layer formation happens in the velocity profile since there are no buoyancy gradients to mix; an intermediate $\text{Ri}_{b}$ and small $\text{Pr}_{T}$ region (corresponding to $\text{Ri}_{b} \geq \text{Ri}_{b}^{*}$, $\Delta > 0$) where the dynamics is buoyancy- and shear-driven and where the layering \cpc{occurs} almost simultaneously in both the buoyancy and velocity fields \cpc{with layer `pulsation'}; and an intermediate to large $\text{Ri}_{b}$ and small $\text{Pr}_{T}$ region (corresponding to $\text{Ri}_{b} \geq \text{Ri}_{b}^{*}$ and $\Delta \leq 0$) where the dynamics is again shear- and buoyancy-driven but where the layering \cpc{arises} firstly in the buoyancy field and layers merge rather than pulse.
+All in all, the unstable parameters region should be thought of as being divided into three subregions: a low $\text{Ri}_{b}$ region (corresponding to $\text{Ri}_{b} \ll 1$) where the dynamics is mostly shear-driven and where staircase formation happens in the velocity profile since there are no buoyancy gradients to mix; an intermediate $\text{Ri}_{b}$ and small $\text{Pr}_{T}$ region (corresponding to $\text{Ri}_{b} \geq \text{Ri}_{b}^{m}$, $\Delta > 0$) where the dynamics is buoyancy- and shear-driven and where staircases form almost simultaneously in both the buoyancy and velocity fields with staircase `pulsation'; and an intermediate to large $\text{Ri}_{b}$ and small $\text{Pr}_{T}$ region (corresponding to $\text{Ri}_{b} \geq \text{Ri}_{b}^{m}$ and $\Delta \leq 0$) where the dynamics is again shear- and buoyancy-driven and staircases develop without `pulsation' before merging as the instability saturates.

 The nonlinear dynamics also pinpoint the qualitatively different mixing happening in the well-mixed layers and in the strongly stratified interfaces separating layers.
 Inside the layers, the density anomalies are smoothed and mixing can therefore be described by an appropriately defined positive eddy diffusivity (see appendix~\ref{appendix:non_linear_diffusion}).
-In the interfaces, such an eddy diffusivity becomes \cpc{formally} negative (see figure~\ref{fig:evolution_Pr_T_O_Rib_5} and~\ref{fig:evolution_Pr_T_04_Rib_20_late_times} for instance) and the mixing is therefore in some sense `antidiffusive', \cpc{in the specific sense that} it \cpc{appears to} sharpen the buoyancy gradients by scouring the interface. \cpc{Although further analysis and \cpc{direct numerical simulations} are undoubtedly needed, the local maxima of $\Gamma$ at the borders of the density interfaces points suggests scouring dynamics, as does the observation that inside the interfaces, the flux coefficient is minimal, supporting the hypothesis that these structures are barriers to mixing. }
+In the interfaces, such an eddy diffusivity becomes \cpc{formally} negative (see figure~\ref{fig:evolution_Pr_T_O_Rib_5} and~\ref{fig:evolution_Pr_T_04_Rib_20_late_times} for instance) and the mixing is therefore in some sense `antidiffusive', in the specific sense that it appears to sharpen the buoyancy gradients by scouring the interface, as suggested by the presence of local maxima of $\Gamma$ at the borders of density interfaces (although further analysis and direct numerical simulations are undoubtedly needed to confirm this point).
+Similarly, the observation that inside the interfaces the flux coefficient is minimal supports the hypothesis that density staircases are barriers to mixing.